 You need to be able to move the glaze around to create this look!

-First step is to seal the chalk paint with 1-2 coats of waterbased poly (the best stuff!)
+The first step is to seal the chalk paint with one to two coats of water-based poly (the best stuff!)

 How to Glaze Painted Furniture